 Despite these obstacles, a group of community activists, led by attorney A.P.
 Tureaud, continued to push for the establishment of a black college in New Orleans.
 Their efforts finally paid off in 1956, when the Louisiana Legislature approved the creation of Southern University at New Orleans.

-In recognition of its contributions to higher education and the community, SUNO has received numerous accolades over the years.
-In 2016, the university was ranked among the top 10 historically black colleges and universities (HBCUs) in the nation by U.S. News & World Report.
+In recognition of its contributions to higher education and the community, SUNO has received numerous accolades, including being ranked among the top 10 HBCUs in the nation by U.S. News & World Report in 2016.